hyperstack-org/hyperstack/DOCS.md

 ### Using Javascript Components

-While it is quite possible to develop large applications purely in Hyperloop Components with a ruby back end like rails, you may eventually find you want to use some pre-existing React Javascript library.
-Or you may be working with an existing React-JS application, and want to just start adding some Hyperloop Components.
+While it is quite possible to develop large applications purely in Hyperstack Components with a ruby back end like rails, you may eventually find you want to use some pre-existing React Javascript library.
+Or you may be working with an existing React-JS application, and want to just start adding some Hyperstack Components.

-Either way you are going to need to import Javascript components into the Hyperloop namespace.
-Hyperloop provides both manual and automatic mechanisms to do this depending on the level of control you need.
+Either way you are going to need to import Javascript components into the Hyperstack namespace.
+Hyperstack provides both manual and automatic mechanisms to do this depending on the level of control you need.

 #### Importing Components

-Lets say you have an existing React Component written in javascript that you would like to access from Hyperloop.
+Lets say you have an existing React Component written in javascript that you would like to access from Hyperstack.

 Here is a simple hello world component: